 Electrical engineers design, test, and develop electrical components and equipment, such as communications systems, entertainment systems, navigation systems, and motors, both for the private sector and the military.
-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for an electrical engineer is $101,250.
+According to the U.S. Bureau of Labor Statistics (BLS), the average wage for an electrical engineer was $107,890 in 2021.

 A closely related job is that of electrical engineering technician.
 Electrical engineering technicians work with electrical engineers and test, maintain, and repair electrical equipment.
 The BLS listed the average wage for electrical engineering technicians in 2021 as $69,070.